cher515/Company-Data/README.md

 # XYZConnect: Company Database System

 This project is a relational database system built for managing company-wide operations, including employees, customers, job applications, interviews, salaries, product inventory, vendor supplies, and sales.
-It integrates a MySQL backend with a Java-based console interface using JDBC.
+It integrates a MySQL backend with a Java-based console interface using JDBC made in my Database class for school.

 ## 💡 Features